alpha60-devops/alpha60-results-sports/docs/olympics.md

 <div style="height: 50px;"></div>
-### If sports content has a long-tail in practice, why don't any platforms support this kind of viewing?
+### If sports content has a long-tail in practice, why don't any streaming platforms support this kind of viewing?

 Could USA platforms gain international market share by creating long-tail platforms that provide a canonical URL that is durable over time?